 - Many Simplified Issue plans include a waiting period, usually two years.
 If you pass away within this period, the insurer will not pay The Death Benefit amount to your family.
 Instead, it will return to them the premium amount you had paid.

 - Simplified Issue plans have limited rider options compared to other plans.
 Insurance riders are additional features you can add to your policy — usually in exchange for a small fee — for extra protection.

 Simplified Issue life insurance lets you forgo the medical exam and get approval quickly.
-However, you will pay higher premiums and have limited coverage options.
+However, you will pay higher premiums and there will be limitations on coverage options.
 Considering this, a Simplified Issue plan makes sense only for those who do not qualify for a traditional life insurance policy.
 Others should consider buying a Term life policy, before committing to a Simplified Issue life insurance policy.

-Whatever your situation, Dundas Life can help find the right coverage for you at an affordable price.
+Whatever your situation, one of our Dundas Life advisors can help find the right coverage for you at an affordable price.